JTurcotti/swift-evolution/proposals/nnnn-send-non-sendable.md

 Unlike the prior function `passToActor` (defined above)[#passtoactor], `passToActorConsuming` *does* typecheck now, but `genAndPassToConsuming` does not - the inverse situation of the non-consuming functions.

 `consuming` parameters are a very natural programming pattern.
 Without them, it is only possible for non-sendable values to ever make a single hop between domains.
 They are also very easy to implement, and might even be done so before the acceptance of this proposal.
 The largest difficulty with the addition of this feature is ergonomic interplay with the existing `consuming` annotation that exists in the Swift language.
 The existing `consuming` keyword focuses on non-copyable types - and specifies ownership conventions for handling refcounts and deallocation.
 This is related to the idea of `consuming` needed by `SendNonSendable`(let's call it `region-consuming` for now), and in fact, any case in which a parameter is `region-consuming`, it should also be `consuming` (in the existing Swift, non-copyable, sense).
 Unfortunately, the converse does not hold.
 For example, parameters to initializers and setters are usually `consuming`, but they should not be `region-consuming`.
 The reason for this is that the region-based typechecking of `SendNonSendable` is able to track the fact that by passing values to a setter or initializer, ownership has been transferred, but to a known target: the region of `self` of the called method.
-Thus by not marking such parameters as `region-consuming`, they can still be used after being passed to a setter or initializer as long as the set or initialized value is not consumed.
-If all such methods' parameters were `region-consuming`, then even if `self` were not consumed, the arguments to the methods would not be accessible after the call.
+Thus by not marking such parameters as `region-consuming`, they can still be used after being passed to a setter or initializer as long as the set or initialized value is not transferred.
+If all such methods' parameters were `region-consuming`, then even if `self` were not transferred, the arguments to the methods would not be accessible after the call.

-It is worth noting that for any methods meant to be called only in isolation-crossing contexts, it is a strict gain of expressivity to mark their non-sendable arguments as `consuming`; at callsites, consumption is enforced anyways, and within the function body, the freedom to consume the arguments again by passing to a third isolation domain would be attained.
+It is worth noting that for any methods meant to be called only in isolation-crossing contexts, it is a strict gain of expressivity to mark their non-sendable arguments as `consuming`; at callsites, consumption is enforced anyways, and within the function body, the freedom to transfer the arguments again by passing to a third isolation domain would be attained.
 This provides further evidence that exposing it as an annotation would be useful.

 To concretely illustrate the semantics of this extension, `consuming` parameters would:

-- consume the regions of their non-sendable arguments at callsites *whether or not* the callsite is isolation-crossing (in contrast to non-`consuming` parameters that only consume their arguments' regions if the callsite is isolation-crossing)
+- transfer the regions of their non-sendable arguments at callsites *whether or not* the callsite is isolation-crossing (in contrast to non-`consuming` parameters that only transfer their arguments' regions if the callsite is isolation-crossing)
 - be allocated separate regions from `self` and all other arguments in the region partition used at the entry to function bodies.

 It is of note that there is technically an even more general approach that expands on the second point of semantics above by allowing two `consuming` parameters to be assumed to come from the same region as each other.
 Without this feature, `consuming` parameters would always have to be passed values known to be in a separate region from all other arguments at the callsite.
 With this feature, two values that are possibly aliases of each other, or possibly reference each other, could be passed to two `consuming` arguments.
 The benefits of this further extension are less concrete that `consuming` itself, so it is not likely this will be introduced soon.